 124. Ecuador recognized progress in areas such as housing, rehabilitation of inmates and food sovereignty.

-125. Egypt welcomed Cuba's efforts to achieve a higher quality of access to justice.
+125. Egypt welcomed efforts by Cuba to achieve a higher quality of access to justice.

 126. El Salvador highlighted the decision of Cuba to achieve all MDGs.